VipinNautiyal/hello-word/README.md

 Hi Humans!

-Vipin here, I like python and data science an this is my first time using Github
+Vipin here, I like Python and data science and this is my first time using GitHub